 In other survey findings, commercial Australian construction is forecast to pick up with the survey pointing to a strong pipeline of work over the next two years, recovering from a broadly stable 2016-17 to increase by 1.8 per cent in 2017-18 and a further 9.4 per cent in 2018-19.

 [Related reading: What Will the Construction Downturn Actually Look Like?]Businesses reported in the survey worsening labour shortages, with 63.6 per cent of respondents reporting either "major" or "moderate" difficulty in recruiting skilled labour in the six months to September 2017, up from 39.2 per cent in the previous six months.

-Labour costs remain a source of pressure for the construction of infrastructure and building projects, with heightened labour cost pressures expected to be exerted in 2018 as major projects ramp up and contractors increasingly compete for the same pool skilled labour.
+Labour costs remain a source of pressure for the Australian construction outlook of infrastructure and building projects, with growth in labour cost, pressures are expected to be exerted in 2018 as major projects ramp up and contractors increasingly compete for the same pool skilled labour.

 The sourcing of building materials was of greater concern for the industry in the six months to September 2017, with 45.5 per cent of respondents citing ‘major’ or ‘moderate’ difficulty, up from 21.7 per cent six months earlier.

 "NSW and Victoria are powering ahead with much needed construction to support metropolitan and regional infrastructure needs,” Australian Constructors Association executive director Lindsay Le Compte said.

 “The larger infrastructure projects will also support additional construction and commercial development along project corridors and provide essential support to the wider construction sector," Le Compte said.